Quick Take

 Appearance

-Identification of many tits can be confusing because many tit birds look alike.
-However, identification of the long-tailed tit is easier than it is for other members of the family because of this bird’s long tail and pink colors.
+Many tits can be difficult to identify because they look alike.
+However, the long-tailed tit is easier to identify than other family members because of its long tail and pink coloring.

 True to its name, this bird has a tail that is longer than its body.
 It has distinct black stripes around its eyes.
-The pink colors can extend to its entire breast and wing.
+The pink colors can extend to the entire breast and wing.
 Males and females look alike and have the same colors.
 It is a small bird with a length of six inches, including its long tail, and a wingspan of 5.5 inches.
-It weighs about .35 an ounce.
+It weighs about 0.35 ounces.

 Behavior